Ognissanti Madonna: Technique

-Giotto was the first artist to depict three-dimensional figures in western European art.
+Giotto was one of the first artists to capitalize on the potentialities of the practice of convincing three-dimensional space in paintings and reliefs.
+Giotto’s utilization of figure and frame enhances the illusion of special continuity beyond the confines of the artificial frame; This has been consistently evident across his extensive series of frescoes he created after 1305 in the Arena Chapel of Padua.
+The relation he's created between the painted frames to the painted figures gives an invitation for analysis.

 Additionally, he used a much smaller space than other contemporary artists, further emphasizing the importance of the bodies in the artwork.
 Giotto did away with many aspects of Byzantine art that would flatten the painting.
-Within Cimabue's Virgin and Child Enthroned, there is the use of gold tracing to delineate the folds of the fabric.
+Within Cimabue's Santa Trinita Maestà, there is the use of gold tracing to delineate the folds of the fabric.
 In contrast to this, Giotto's fabric folds are more realistic, and instead of lines he used light, shadow, and color to create the appearance of fabric.
 Contours of the body underneath these fabric folds are also visible, specifically in the Virgin's knees and also around her breasts.

-Giotto used a value scale, a distinct range of light and darks, to create a sense of volume in his figures, giving them the slight smokiness that is usually characteristic of Leonardo da Vinci and later Renaissance artists.
+Giotto used a value scale, a distinct range of light and dark, to create a sense of volume in his figures, giving them the slight smokiness that is usually characteristic of Leonardo da Vinci and later Renaissance artists.
+Unlike in other paintings by Giotto, the light source in Ognissanti Madonna is located on the right side of the piece as opposed to the left.
+The meaning behind this is not known for sure, although a few logical reasons for this could be the Ognissanti Madonna's placement within the church or Giotto's use of exaggeration with lighting.